Sparse expansions of multicomponent oxide configuration energy using coherency & redundancy: Compressed Sensing with Coherency Redundancy

 The main theorem of CS with coherency and redundancy gives the following error bounds for an $s$-sparse reconstruction of $H$,

-Where $\hat{H}$ is the $s$-sparse approximation to $H$. $(\Pi^*H)_s$ denotes a vector with the largest $s$ non-zero coefficients of $H$ and zeros elsewhere. $C_0$ and $C_1$ are constants that depend only on the sensing matrix $A$.
-The theorem holds if the measurement matrix satisfies a restricted isometry property (D-RIP) adapted to the union of the span of $s$ columns of $\Pi$ with isometry constant $\delta_{2d} < 0.08$.\cite{candesCompressedSensingCoherent2011a} The D-RIP prevents possible solutions from being highly distorted by the measurement matrix, and similarly to the standard RIP, also prevents them from falling in its nullspace.
+where $\hat{H}$ is the $s$-sparse approximation to $H$. $(\Pi^*H)_s$ denotes a vector with the largest $s$ nonzero coefficients of $H$ and zeros elsewhere. $C_0$ and $C_1$ are constants that depend only on the sensing matrix $A$.
+The theorem holds if the measurement matrix satisfies a restricted isometry property (D-RIP) adapted to the union of the span of all sets of $s$ columns of $\Pi$ with isometry constant $\delta_{2d} < 0.08$.\cite{candesCompressedSensingCoherent2011a} The D-RIP prevents possible solutions from being highly distorted by the measurement matrix, and similarly to the standard RIP, also prevents them from falling in its null space.

-The theorem from Equation \ref{eq:cs-theorem} essentially says that the solution to the optimization problem in Equation \ref{eq:cs-problem} gives accurate reconstructions of the function $H$, when the coefficients $\Pi^*H$ are sparse and/or decay rapidly---i.e. $H$ is \textit{compressible}.
+The theorem from Equation \ref{eq:cs-theorem} essentially says that the solution to the optimization problem in Equation \ref{eq:cs-problem} gives accurate reconstructions of the function $H$, when the coefficients $\Pi^*H$ are sparse and/or decay rapidly---i.e., $H$ is \textit{compressible}.
 These results suggest that if functions of configuration for multicomponent materials are indeed \textit{compressible}, meaning they can be represented with only a small set of functions, then accurate reconstructions can be obtained with coherent and redundant measurements.
-Although a rigorous proof along with bounds on the compressibility of functions of configuration would be of immense value, it is beyond the scope of the present work.
+Although a rigorous proof along with bounds on the compressibility of functions of configuration---which to the best of our knowledge has not been reported in literature---would be of immense value, it is beyond the scope of the present work.
 We do however provide numerical indication that such functions are indeed favorably compressible.
 This result is not unanticipated considering established knowledge regarding the physics of locality, the success of atomic potentials with small numbers of multiple body terms, and the general tenet of parsimony in physics.
 This translates to our intuition that such expansions of atomic configuration should have low degree and small associated cluster diameters, and as such we should be able to represent them using a small number of terms.
 The crux is finding an optimal subspace spanned by a small set of functions that allows an accurate and sparse representation.

-\section{The Cluster Expansion with Site Occupancy Basis Functions.}
+\section{The Cluster Expansion with Site Occupancy Basis Functions}